asphodelian/asphodelian/README.md

 Welcome to the @asphodelian github!
 Hope you enjoy your stay as you peruse my repos.
 A statistics graduate planning to dive into data analytics and more!
 Currenntly working with Professor Tao He for the summer ☀️ At most, I am a creative person, a storyteller, and an artist.
-Maybe, with all the data in the world, I can tell you all a story about it all.
+Maybe, with all the data in the world, I can tell you all a story and paint you a picture about it all.

 <h2 align = "center"> ~About Me~ </h2>